 You may have noticed the rather interesting names given to Rival Blasters.
 For example, Artemis XVII-3000, and Prometheus MXVIII-20K.

-If the blasters themselves aren’t impressive enough already, then their names certainly are!
+If the blasters aren’t impressive enough already, then their names certainly are!
 What’s even better is that these funky names weren’t just randomly chosen.

 The names actually refer to Greek and Roman mythological figures.
 Prometheus, for example, is a Titan God of fire.